 On September 10, 2014, NMFS published a final rule to list 22 coral species under the ESA (79 FR 53851).
 Four of the newly listed species occur in the federal waters in the Gulf (Mycetophyllia ferox, Orbicella annularis, O. faveolata, and O. franksi); all were listed as threatened.
 In memos dated September 16, 2014, and October 7, 2014, NMFS concluded that activities associated with the subject FMP will not adversely affect any of the newly listed coral species.
 Threats to corals from fishing identified in the species status review included trophic effects, human-induced physical damage, and destructive fishing practices.
-However, given the species targeted by the fishery and the gear and methods used to harvest reef fish, NMFS determined that adverse effects to the newly listed coral species (Acropora palmata and A. cervicornis) remain protected as threatened.
+However, given the species targeted by the fishery and the gear and methods used to harvest reef fish, NMFS determined that adverse effects to the newly listed coral species are extremely unlikely or discountable.
+The two previously listed Acropora coral species (Acropora palmata and A. cervicornis) remain protected as threatened.
 In the October 7, 2014, memo NMFS also determined that although the September 10, 2014, final listing rule provided some new information on the threats facing Acropora, none of the information suggested that the previous determinations were no longer valid.